 So, a cloud service becomes a necessity.
 Cloud backup becomes the best choice for us.
 Cloud backup service can well protect your data security in the cloud.
 And the cloud service will provide you with a huge backup space and various features without costing you much money.
 That's why we need a cloud service.

-Dropbox and OneDrive are two of the most widely used cloud service software in the market today so Dropbox vs OneDrive has become a heated discussion among users.
+Dropbox and OneDrive are two of the most widely used cloud service software in the market today so Dropbox vs. OneDrive has become a heated discussion among users.
 Many users have difficulty choosing between these two cloud services.
-So, we have compared these two software from different aspects, such as Dropbox vs OneDrive pros and cons, Dropbox vs OneDrive for business, Dropbox vs OneDrive subscription plans, and so on.
+So, we have compared difference between Dropbox and OneDrive, such as Dropbox versus OneDrive pros and cons, OneDrive or Dropbox for business, Dropbox vs. OneDrive subscription plans, and so on.
 Read on and get more information.

 Your main concern is probably the storage space and subscription plans offered by these two cloud services.
 Let’s see the differences in storage plans between Dropbox and OneDrive: